yanivnizan/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 	"http://about.soom.la/soombots",            // Link to post
 	"http://about.soom.la/.../spockbot.png",    // Image URL
 	"",                                         // Payload
-	soombotReward,                              // Reward for posting a story );
+	soombotReward                               // Reward for posting a story );
 ```